indranandjha1993/ec2-n8n-automation/.github/pull_request_template.md

 - [ ] I have made corresponding changes to the documentation
 - [ ] My changes generate no new warnings
 - [ ] Any dependent changes have been merged and published
+- [ ] I have verified that my changes don't break existing functionality

 ## Screenshots (if applicable)
 Add screenshots to help explain your changes.